ImChloeLazaro/bridgev2/docs/aretex-bridge-changes.md

 * Fixed route issue when manually entering URL is does not reflect on the page
 * Updated illustration for when onboarding form is submitted
 * Added profile components for `Profile` page
-* Added `scale` tailwind extension for flipping images, svg and related media horizontally.
+* Added `"-100":"-1"` to extend the `scale` tailwind property for flipping images, svg and related media horizontally.
 * Added a simple check to shortcuts link string if it includes `https://` or `http://`, includes it otherwise
 * Updated shortcuts link to a valid link to redirect properly